See the happy faces of kids who have made them before?

 Next up is a circular story, modeled after Laura Numeroff's If You Give... books.
 You can find the lesson here.

 Follow the instructions below to make a layered book for the portfolder.
-(Press the to see the instructions.)
+(Press the i to see the instructions.)

 Look at that growing bag!
 Pull out the collection of books and admire each one.